Shireoaks

 Shireoaks is a village and civil parish in Nottinghamshire, located between Worksop and Thorpe Salvin on the border with South Yorkshire and Derbyshire.
-The population of the civil parish was 1,432 at the 2011 census, and this increased to 1,774 in the 2021 census.
+The population of the civil parish was 1,432 at the 2011 census, which increased to 1,774 in the 2021 census.

 The Chesterfield Canal and River Ryton both run through the village.
 The A57 between Sheffield and Worksop passes close to the village and there are rail services to Sheffield, Lincoln and Cleethorpes on the Sheffield to Lincoln Line, which has a station at Shireoaks railway station.